Jonathan-PS/SqlWebApp/README.md

 https://github.com/Jonathan-PS/SqlWebApp

-Intellij Project using Spring Boot and Gradle

-After initialization and with active connection;
+### How to run
+Import project into intelij

+Run main method inside SqlWebApplication.java

+This will make a .sqlite file that is processed during run-time

+### How to use API
+Access to Database Frontpage: http://localhost:8080/

+Curl commands in

-*the database have a Frontpage found at http://localhost:8080/ **here you find links to all the functionality for the database accessible online
+here you find links to all the functionality for the database accessible online

+*the database have a Frontpage found at http://localhost:8080/

 CRUD
 To preform various Create, Read, Update and Delete functions through the terminal window;